Rewards Center

 Speed is not decided by online versus offline alone.
 It is shaped by route structure, review status, receiving-bank handling, timezone, and holidays.
 Cost is not decided by headline fee alone either.
 What matters is the mix of fixed fee, FX markup, payment-method fee where applicable, and any downstream wire conditions, plus the final amount your recipient actually receives.

 That is why some supported platform corridors can feel much faster or more predictable than a bank wire, while in other cases the real answer is simply that the route, documents, or destination are not the same fit.
+If you want the full cost logic, see the cheapest way to send money from China overseas.
+If you want a direct brand comparison, see SkyRemit vs Wise for expats in China.

 When a Bank Wire Still Makes Sense